 If you’re using multiple spaces, the main window will now open in the active space

 Cmd+Q now shows a dialog asking if the app should close or quit, the selection is remembered

 Shottr remembers OS permissions to access the selected screenshots folder and doesn’t ask for permissions after each restart

 July 24, 2021

 Shottr was rebuilt from scratch, it's a much smaller and faster app now.
 Added annotation capabilities.

 December 19, 2020

-Significantly improved performance of the fullscreen screenshot.
+Improved performance of the fullscreen screenshot.
 Added Cmd+Shift+2 shortcut to grab a part of the screen.
-Added new version notification.
-Improved Measurer — press Shift to get an outer size of the element, click while measuring to imprint measurement on to the screenshot.
+Added New Version notification.
+Improved Ruler — press Shift to get an outer size of the element, click while measuring to imprint the measurement onto the screenshot.

 December 6, 2020

-Bug fixes (autosave crop issue, toolbar visual glitch); Show icon in the dock when shotr is active.
+Bug fixes (autosave crop issue, toolbar visual glitch); Show icon in the dock when shottr is active.